The person at the center of this case

 Start here

-Luis Benitez walks with a limp due to a leg injury—could this physical characteristic aid in identification and apprehension?
+Luis Benitez walks with a limp due to a leg injury—could this distinguishing characteristic aid in identification and apprehension?

-Luis Benitez is a fugitive wanted for his alleged role in a multi-million dollar Medicare fraud scheme operating through eleven medical clinics in Miami-Dade, Florida from 2001 to 2004.
-The scheme involved submitting false claims for unnecessary HIV infusion treatments, paying kickbacks to patients for their Medicare information, and laundering millions through sham companies.
-He was indicted on May 22, 2008, and remains at large; authorities believe he may have fled to Cuba, the Dominican Republic, or Nicaragua.
+Luis Benitez, along with his brothers Carlos and Jose, is wanted for his alleged role in a multi-million dollar Medicare fraud scheme operating through eleven medical clinics in the Miami-Dade area between 2001 and 2004.
+The scheme involved billing Medicare for unnecessary HIV infusion treatments that were often never administered to patients, while paying kickbacks to beneficiaries for their Medicare information and laundering proceeds through shell companies.
+Benitez was indicted on May 22, 2008, and remains a fugitive; he may have fled to Cuba, the Dominican Republic, or Nicaragua.

 Try asking